-At the heart of our investment philosophy is our commitment us in reaching our target is the strategic partnership we to impact investing.
-Amanat's strategy focuses on driving financial returns to our shareholders while aiming to make Together, we are participating in a 900-bed public-private a positive and lasting impact on society.
-Our investments in healthcare and education have been carefully chosen to create the goals of Saudi Arabia's Vision 2030 and our aspiration value not only for our shareholders but also for the communities we serve.
+At the heart of our investment philosophy is our commitment financial returns to our shareholders while aiming to make healthcare and education have been carefully chosen to create ties we serve.
 The platforms we support are built with a focus on sustainability, inclusivity, and social responsibility.

 Looking ahead, Amanat is poised to play a key position in shaping the future of healthcare and education in the region.
-We remain focused on enhancing the performance of our platforms ing growth strategies, and identifying operational synergies to drive value creation.
+We remain focused on enhancing the performance of our platforms investing in world-class educational entities, we are laying the by working closely with their management teams, implementing growth strategies, and identifying operational synergies to drive value creation.
 Furthermore, we are committed to exploring the market for attractive investment opportunities in the healthcare and education sectors that are aligned with our vision.
 As we enter a new year, we are confident that Amanat's integrated investment strategy positions us at the forefront of key sectors, contributing not only to financial success but also to the positive transformation in our communities.